pybricks/pybricks-micropython/doc/source/startinstall.rst

 Going back to the original firmware
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can go back to the LEGO® firmware and your LEGO® programs at any time.
+You can go back to the LEGO® firmware and your LEGO programs at any time.
 To do so:

 1. Turn the EV3 brick off as shown above.
 2. Wait for the screen and brick status light to turn off.